Can I sue for my employer’s violation of policies or procedures outlined in a policy manual or handbook?

 Is my employer ever bound by promises made to me?

 Certainly.
-But the promises must be enforceable in a court of law in order for you to force the employer to comply with them.
+But the promises must be enforceable in a court of law for you to force the employer to comply with them.

 A promise made in the employment setting is enforceable if: